qqprosperodd/Code_example/HMMt.md

 Here, an example of CLIP experiment.

-Also, there are other experiment tools that detect broad peak of ChIP or CLIP by Hidden Markov Model.
+Also, there are other experiment tools that can detect broad peak of ChIP or CLIP by Hidden Markov Model.

 See chromHMM or HitoneHMM.